gammaled/guled-investment-group/README.md

 ### Design Choices ###
 ---
-When designing the website, I used the wine delivery bootstrap website from [Code Institute's](https://codeinstitute.net/) "Bootstrapping your next big idea" lesson in the User-centric Frontend Development module as a template on which I completely customised.

 **Fonts**

 I tried to look for very simple fonts that were very easy to read and looked professional.